 - Watch for signs of shock.
 Signs and symptoms include fainting, pale complexion or breathing in a notably shallow fashion.

 For minor burns:

-- Cool the burn to help soothe the pain.
-Hold the burned area under cool (not cold) running water for 10 to 15 minutes or until the pain eases.
-Or apply a clean towel dampened with cool tap water.
+- Cool the burn.
+Hold the burned area under cool (not cold) running water or apply a cool, wet compress until the pain eases.

 - Remove rings or other tight items from the burned area.
 Try to do this quickly and gently, before the area swells.

 - Don't break blisters.
 Fluid-filled blisters protect against infection.
 If a blister breaks, clean the area with water (mild soap is optional).
 Apply an antibiotic ointment.
 But if a rash appears, stop using the ointment.

 - Apply lotion.
 Once a burn is completely cooled, apply a lotion, such as one that contains aloe vera or a moisturizer.
 This helps prevent drying and provides relief.

 - Bandage the burn.
 Cover the burn with a sterile gauze bandage (not fluffy cotton).
 Wrap it loosely to avoid putting pressure on burned skin.
 Bandaging keeps air off the area, reduces pain and protects blistered skin.